 You can make your wedding day one of a kind in many ways!

 Here are a few non-traditional wedding ideas to take your entire day and turn it on its head:

 1. Change Up Your Wedding Ceremony

-Give Mom and Dad different parts to play.
+Give Mom and Dad different roles to play.
 Have both the bride’s and the groom’s parents give them away, or let each family accept the other person instead.

-Let your dogs and cats get involved in your special day as ring bearers and flower girls.
-Or you can even include them as the best man or maid of honor!
+Get your dogs and cats involved in your special day as ring bearers, flower girls, or even as your best man or maid of honor!

 2. Have a Different Kind of Reception

-Take an unconventional approach to your reception and leave your friends and family talking about it for years to come.
+Take an unconventional, offbeat approach to your reception and leave your friends and family talking about it for years.